 The content is robustly designed: a 10-shift campaign with progressive difficulty, 21 equipment failure types, and a permanent durability system where equipment condition accumulates across shifts.
 Performance is graded A through F based on Transmission System Operator compliance, equipment management, and fuel efficiency.

 Matos’s story captures the personal passion that drives the best solo development.
 He encountered the ZX Spectrum 48K at fourteen, nurturing game development dreams — then eventually decided to translate the operational pressure he’d experienced professionally into game form.
-Ten years later, COALCOM exists: not as technical simulation but as an experience focused on making players viscerally feel the tension of an actual control room, grounded in two decades of direct expertise.
+Ten years later, COALCOM exists: not as a technical simulation but as an experience focused on making players viscerally feel the tension of an actual control room, grounded in two decades of direct expertise.
 Domain knowledge becomes design authenticity in the purest sense.

 Sledding Game — A side hustle project that went viral and made it to Game Pass